agcdtmr/cfg_group_project/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Project Status
-This website is created as a final project for Software Engineering CFG Degree.
+This website is created as a final project for Autumn 2022 Software Engineering CFG Degree.
 The development has stopped completely as we have submitted and presented this project.